310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Nazuna %}
 “Welcome to the Halloween Party!
 This stage will hold a live show between Ra*bits, Ryuseitai, and MaM!”

 “Our ages and heights are all over the place, and so are our costumes, but!
-It’s ok!”
+It’s okay!”

 “It feels way more like a monster festival when we’re all a chaotic mess~♪”
 {% endbubble %}